valbiswas/angular-test/README.md

 2. Create a new angular project
 3. Use the open weather API to retrieve weather information on at least 10 cities
 4. Populate a table within the app with this data
+5. Introduce configurable pagination (rows of 5, 10, 20)
+6. Introduce sortable columns
-5. Introduce pagination, sortable columns and a filter for searching by city name
+7. Introduce a filter for searching by city name

 # Open weather API